-5.2 General Ryman Site Signage
+General Ryman Site Signage

-- All signage on site needs to be clear and easily identifiable - The Ryman Construction Signage Manual can be found on the Health and Safety Management SharePoint.
+- All signage on site should be clear, easily identifiable and replaced if damaged or faded - The Ryman Construction Signage Manual can be found on the Health and Safety Management SharePoint.
 It contains instruction for ordering signage as well as information on different mandatory, prohibition, fire, directional, emergency and other (e.g. offices, toilets) signage than can be utilized on site.